Evgeny-Nik/project_github_actions_ci_cd_maven_app/README.md

 ```
 ## Jobs:
 The workflow consists of two main jobs:

-1. **Build**: This job checks out the repository,
-increments the version in the `pom.xml` file, \
-builds and tags the Docker image, \
-and pushes it to Docker Hub.
+1. **Build**: Checks out the repository, increments the version in the `pom.xml` file, builds and tags the Docker image, and pushes it to Docker Hub.

-2. **Provision-EC2**: This job provisions an EC2 instance using Terraform.
+2. **Provision-EC2**: Provisions an EC2 instance using Terraform.
 It requires the successful completion of the `build` job.

 ## Steps
 ### 1. Job - Build